 Keep soil healthy.

-Plant yard or some kind of ground cover.
-Dead plant product will decay in the ground and enrich the soil.
-Ensure your plants can thrive in the shade and that their roots do not compete with the tree.
+- Plant turf or some type of ground cover.
+Dead plant material will decay in the ground and improve the soil.
+Make sure your plants can grow in the shade and that their roots don’t take on the tree.